Key takeaway

 How the differences between high-code vs low-code platforms can be?
 Let’s look at this comparison table to understand the two better.

-Low-code | High-code | |
+| Low-code | High-code | |

-Approach | User-driven.
+| Approach | User-driven.
 As it’s a platform that limits hand code and allows citizen developers to work with. | Code-driven.
 As it depends on developers to write and implement code. |

-Development personnel | People in charge are citizen developers and IT developers.
+| Development personnel | People in charge are citizen developers and IT developers.
 Low-code platforms’ pre-built components, combined with their drag-and-drop editor, make it simple for both IT developers and citizen developers to create business applications. | People in charge are IT developers in all level.
 High-code necessitates developers with experience in various coding programming languages (depending on the type of application that needs to be built).
 Citizen developers are not permitted to participate in the development process. |

-Customization level | It’s medium.
+| Customization level | It’s medium.
 Even though low-code platforms have pre-built components and modules, they still allow for some level of customization because custom written code can be integrated into the application. | It’s high.
 Because applications are developed by writing custom code from scratch, high-code has significantly higher customization than low-code. |

-Technical knowledge is required. | There is little to no technical knowledge required. | A high to medium level of technical knowledge is required. |
+| Technical knowledge is required. | Little to no technical knowledge required for basic applications.
+Some coding knowledge beneficial for advanced customization. | High to medium level of technical knowledge required.
+Must understand programming languages, frameworks, databases, and software architecture. |

-Costs of development | Affordable.
-Most low-code platforms are subscription-based, allowing you to pay as your business expands.
-It also facilitates scaling back. | Expensive.
-An experienced development team, infrastructure setup, and ongoing management all necessitate an initial investment. |
+| Costs of development | Affordable.
+Most low-code platforms are subscription-based ($10-$500/user/month), allowing you to pay as your business expands.
+Organizations report avoiding hiring 2+ developers, saving $4.4M+ over 3 years. | Expensive.
+An experienced development team ($50,000-$150,000+ per developer annually), infrastructure setup, and ongoing management all necessitate significant initial investment. |

-Speed of development | Rapid operation with ready-to-use code components, reusable blocks, and templates.
-Furthermore, because both IT and citizen developers can participate in the development process, responsibilities are divided, and the overall work is completed faster. | It’s quite slow operation.
-High-code developers create applications from scratch using multiple iterations and extensive coding, which can take a long time. |
+| Speed of development | Rapid operation with ready-to-use code components, reusable blocks, and templates.
+Studies show 29% report development is 40-60% faster, another 29% report 61-100% faster.
+Furthermore, because both IT and citizen developers can participate, responsibilities are divided and work completes faster. | Slow operation.
+High-code developers create applications from scratch using multiple iterations and extensive coding, which can take months.
+Timeline: 3-12+ months for complex applications. |

-Reusability | Surely for faster development, you can reuse different features and code blocks from one low-code application to another.
-Difficult | It depends much on your chosen tech stack and what you create.
+| Reusability | High.
+For faster development, you can reuse different features and code blocks from one low-code application to another easily.
+Platform provides component libraries for this purpose. | Variable.
+It depends much on your chosen tech stack and what you create.
 Some are open for reusability, while some aren’t.
-Yet the overall process would necessitate a lot of tweaking and maneuvering, which can be time-consuming.
+The overall process would necessitate significant tweaking and maneuvering, which can be time-consuming.
 For example, dynamic web source code can’t be used for mobile app source code.
 Yet, PWA source code can be reused for native app development. |

-Support | The low-code platform offers dedicated support from vendor and open community on GitHub (for some platforms) | Your internal IT department will be in charge of providing support and managing the application.
+| Support | The low-code platform offers dedicated support from vendor and open community on GitHub (for some platforms).
+Regular updates and new features from vendor. | Your internal IT department will be in charge of providing support and managing the application.
 There are many open community also |

 Will low-code replace traditional code?

-There are lots of questions around how high-code will be outdated with the rise of low-code platforms.
+There are lots of questions around whether high-code will become outdated with the rise of low-code platforms.
 Well, we are assured that this prediction is still very far away.
-The rise of low-code is true, with Gartner predicted it to pass $26.9 billion in market size in 2023.
-Yet, traditional code is still the backbone of development.

 Which to use: Low-code or high-code?